MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-route-queues.md

    ![Configure queue for voice.](media/queue-for-voice.png "Configure queue for voice")

+### Configure call overflow for the voice queue

 ### Assignment rules for a queue

 By default, the assignment method for a voice queue is round robin.
 In the round robin method, work items will be prioritized in the order they enter the queue.
 Among the agents who match skills, presence, and capacity, work will be assigned to agents in the order they are listed, which means that the agent listed on the top is assigned first.

 For a simple and quick voice call routing, you'll not need to set up any rules for unified routing.
 By default, all the incoming voice calls will get routed to the "default voice queue" and will get assigned to the agents with the round robin assignment methodology.

-## Configure routing rules for the workstream for voice
+## Configure routing rules for the voice workstream

 Navigate to the workstream for which you have configured the voice channel and perform the following steps: